An axiomatic characterization of the Brownian map: Introduction

 \subsubsection{Properties of the doubly marked Brownian map}

 In this section, we consider what properties of the measure $\mustwo$ on doubly marked measure-endowed metric spaces (as described above) can be readily deduced from considerations of the discrete models and the fact that $\mustwo$ is a scaling limit of such models.
 These will include the properties contained in the statement of Theorem~\ref {thm::markovmapcharacterization}.
 Although we will not provide fully detailed arguments here, we note that together with Theorem~\ref {thm::markovmapcharacterization}, this subsection can be understood as a justification of the fact that~$\mustwo$ is the only measure one can reasonably expect to see as a scaling limit of discrete measures such as~$\mu^2_{\mathrm{TRI}}$ (or more precisely as the vague limit of the rescaled measures~$\mu^2_{\mathrm{TRI},k}$).
-In principle it might be possible to use the arguments of this subsection along with Theorem~\ref {thm::markovmapcharacterization} (and a fair amount of additional detail) to give an alternate proof of the fact that the measures~$\mu^2_{\mathrm{TRI}}$ have~$\mustwo$ as scaling limit.
-But we will not do that here.
+In principle it might be possible to use the arguments of this subsection along with Theorem~\ref {thm::markovmapcharacterization} (or the variant Theorem~\ref{thm::levynetbasedcharacterization}) to give an alternate proof of the fact that the measures~$\mu^2_{\mathrm{TRI}}$ have~$\mustwo$ as their scaling limit.
+To do this, one would have to show that any subsequential limit of the measures~$\mu^2_{\mathrm{TRI}}$ satisfies the hypotheses of Theorem~\ref {thm::markovmapcharacterization} (or Theorem~\ref{thm::levynetbasedcharacterization}).